Table of content

 A Lean Canvas usually speaks the same language, thus is easy to comprehend for everyone involved: developers, co-founders, managers and stakeholders.

-As a tech-startup owner, the lean canvas helps you to support the development of the MVP.
+Lean Canvas helps startup owners to support MVP development.
 It keeps the problems, solutions in perspective, and allows you to discover if the market will potentially accept the product.

 Here’s where you define the target group of consumers you’re serving, and they’re paying in return.